ProgramFan/atom-config/Remote-FTP/README.md

     "watchTimeout":500 // integer - The duration ( in milliseconds ) from when the file was last changed for the upload to begin.
 }
 ```

+## How to use .ftpignore?

+This package use the [ignore](https://www.npmjs.com/package/ignore) npm package.
+Which covers the operation of fully [gitignore](https://git-scm.com/docs/gitignore).

+## How use multiproject mode?

+It is a very alpha / beta version.
+For the time being, only 1 project is supported at one time.

 ## I'd like to support this project